-Senator JOHN MCCAIN (Republican, Arizona): This is isolationism.
+JOHN MCCAIN: This is isolationism.
 There's always been an isolation strain in the Republican Party, the Pat Buchanan wing of our party.
 But now it seems to have moved more center stage so to speak.

 SIMON: Joined now by another Arizona member of Congress, Congressman Jeff Flake joins us from Capitol Hill.
 Thanks so much for being with us.

-Representative JEFF FLAKE (Republican, Arizona): Hey.
+JEFF FLAKE: Hey.
 Thanks for having me on.